(John) Steven Neiland is currently a Senior Web Developer with SiteVision, Inc. a web development and hosting company located in Roanoke Virginia.

 A self confessed computer nerd, Steven spends most of his spare time researching new technologies and writing on his blog neiland.net.
 Occasionally he also likes to get his hands dirty either rebuilding a car engine or upgrading a computer.

 When he is not working with computers Steven spends his leisure time either reading or sailing in and aroung tampa bay.
-Although not involved in any clubs currently, Steven used to be a keen student of karate studying for his brown belt before emigrating.

 If you are interested in hiring him, his monster profile can be found here.